raspberrypi/rpi-image-gen/digilock/README.md

 [NL-On-Prem-Auth – build-rpi.yml](https://github.com/SecurityPeopleInc/NL-On-Prem-Auth/actions/workflows/build-rpi.yml)

-Transfer the tar file to the raspberry pi you will use for building the image.
+Transfer the tar file to the raspberry pi you will use for building the image. extract the tar file using
+`tar -xzvf digilink-onprem-vX.X.X.tar.gz`
-`extract the tar file using tar -xzvf digilink-onprem-vX.X.X` and put them into this structure:
+and put them into this structure: IMPORTANT!

 ```
 rpi-image-gen/digilock/onprem-demo-slim/device/mypi5/device/rootfs-overlay/opt/digilink-onprem-demo/